Columbia, SC Car Accident Lawyers

 Under contributory negligence, a driver that is held liable for causing or contributing to the accident in any way cannot claim compensation for their injuries.
 Fortunately, South Carolina has abolished the doctrine of contributory negligence.
 The State of North Carolina, however, retains a modified form of that doctrine.
 To protect your rights and ability to pursue a claim, contact an experienced car accident lawyer who can explain all your legal options.

-South Carolina Car Accident Lawyers at Chappell, Smith & Arden Represent Victims of Multi-Vehicle Accidents
+South Carolina Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Represent Victims of Multi-Vehicle Accidents